 This commissioned quilt came to Ideal Stitches as a few log cabin blocks and a bag of fabric yardage.
 I set to work making an extra fifty blocks to make a king size quilt.
 The autumn leaves quilt pattern look incredible in the cream background.
 Bonus is the gold bobbin thread on the rust backing.
 Wish I could have kept this one.

-My email and web address remain the same, but I’ve dropped the landline.
+Just a quick note to let you know that Ideal Stitches has a new contact number! 📱 My email and web address remain the same, but I’ve dropped the landline.
 Besides the cost savings, the new number can receive texts—making it even easier to reach me.

 For the quickest response, please reach out by email or text—I check both regularly between quilting sessions.